SOWINS HISTORY

 A small Board of Directors and volunteers provided safe places for women in need and drove women to Kelowna as it was the only Transition House at the time.
 These women also went on a local radio show to raise awareness about this issue that was not spoken about openly at that time.

 By 1986 these determined women successfully opened the first Transition House in the South Okanagan.
 An 8 bed house on Caribou Street.
-Today, our Transition House offers 35 emergency beds for women and their children and also offers dedicated beds for youth in need!
+Today, our Transition House offers 24 emergency beds for women and their children, 7 Second Stage rooms, and 2 dedicated beds for youth in need!

 Some of these original founders are still in touch with the SOWINS team and share in the joy of knowing that thousands of local women, youth, and children that have been able to leave a life of abuse because of the resources now available in the South Okanagan!